Azure/azure-sdk/_posts/2020-05-05-jupyter-notebooks.md

 ## Loading the data

 Next, we need to load the data from Azure Blob Storage, which means dealing with authentication.
-Azure Identity provides a handy short-cut called the `DefaultAzureCredential`.
-This lets you log in to Azure with a number of different utilities, including (if necessary) an interactive Browser.
+Azure Identity provides a handy class called the `DefaultAzureCredential` that simplifies authentication.
+This lets you log in to Azure with a number of different utilities, including (if necessary) an interactive browser.

 ```python
 from azure.identity import DefaultAzureCredential